exasol/hadoop-etl-udfs/doc/kerberos.md

 ### Prerequisites

 First, obtain the following information:
-* Kerberos principal for Hadoop (i.e., Hadoop user)
+* Kerberos user principal to be used for Hdfs and HCatalog/Hive authentication (typically a technical Hadoop user)
 * Kerberos configuration file (e.g., krb5.conf)
-* Kerberos keytab which contains keys for the Kerberos principal
+* Kerberos keytab which contains keys for the user principal
-* Kerberos principal for the Hadoop NameNode (value of ```dfs.namenode.kerberos.principal``` in hdfs-site.xml)
+* Kerberos service principal for the Hadoop NameNode (value of ```dfs.namenode.kerberos.principal``` in hdfs-site.xml)

-If you plan to use an optional JDBC connection for EXPORT:
-* Kerberos principal for Hive (value of ```hive.server2.authentication.kerberos.principal``` in hive-site.xml)
+* Kerberos service principal for HCatalog.
+Since HCatalog is accessed through Hive, use the Hive service principal. (value of ```hive.metastore.kerberos.principal```)

 ### Create a Connection